harsh9701/harsh9701/README.md

 - Interned at IIEST Federation, managing and optimizing their CRM system and database.
 - Developed a feature for managers to oversee sales across teams, integrated WhatsApp API for customer support, and streamlined SQL queries.
-- Regularly contribute to open-source projects and enjoy collaborating on new ideas.

 ---